wberrier/clip/README.md

 * `clip build --target=profile` instead of `clip build profile`
 * tests?
-* more flexible json schema for handling debugging targets and tests
+* more flexible yaml schema for handling debugging targets and tests
 * better schema?
 * give this script some python "love"
   * setup.py?